jbhender/camtrap/vignette.md

 Inference using Permutation Tests
 ---------------------------------

 Based on these images, tigers and pigs clearly follow different patterns of activity.
 However, in other cases such as when comparing the same species from different regions we may wish to assess the significance of an observed difference relative to a specific null hypothesis.
-For example, when making intraspecies comparisions, one may wish to assess whether observed differences provide evidence for real differencs in activity patterns or can be attributed to the noise from finite sample sizes.
+For example, when making intra-species comparisons, one may wish to assess whether observed differences provide evidence for real differences in activity patterns or can be attributed to the noise from finite sample sizes.

 This can be done using the `overlapPerm` function, which tests against the null hypothesis that the densities generating the two observation vectors are equal during the requested time interval.